 Let’s look, then, at my take on how three other countries address some of the complexities of universal healthcare.
 I have combined several sources in compiling this list, but if I have characterized any of these systems incorrectly, please let me know via comment, Facebook or Twitter.
 All three countries are rated near the top as having the best healthcare delivery systems in the world.

 How do you get health insurance?
-Mostly through your employer (as in the U.S.), who contracts with one of some 1100 private or public “sickness funds,” which are basically insurers and payments administrators.
-These are mostly non-profit organizations, but you can opt out and purchase private insurance.
-Most people below an income threshold are automatically enrolled in one of about 130 non-profit plans.
+Mostly through your employer (as in the U.S.), who contracts with one of some 130 public “sickness funds” for employers below a relatively-high income threshold.
+There funds are basically insurers and payments administrators, but are non-profit organizations.
+You can opt out and purchase private insurance.
 Children and the unemployed are covered through a state-administered plan, which we would call a “public option.”
 Premium costs are split between the employer and the employee, with the employee’s rate capping out at a percentage of income.

 How are healthcare providers structured?
 Most physicians are in private practice and most hospitals are non-profit organizations.
 Patients are typically very free to select their providers.